“Every good and perfect gift is from above”

 “Don’t make an idol out of your looks!
 Stay humble and meek!”

 “You’ve made an idol out of your own spouse!
-You’ve put them above God Almighty and your actions prove that!
-Put God first!”
+You’ve placed them above God and your actions prove that!
+Repent and put God first!”

 “All you care about is your appearance on social media!
 Facebook, Snapchat, and Instagram are your idols!
 Get rid of them, lest you burn!”